loristissino/loristissino-examples/javascript/owl/README.md

 We want to update an element on the Root component when an event occurs in the Person component.
 We therefore define a prop in the Person component that is the function to be called.

+## Lesson 17

+We centralize the management of the list of people in the Root container.
+The listener for the click event must call a function that is defined in the Root component and passed as a prop.
+The localStorage now mantains all the data of the array in one item.
+Much better!

+## Lesson 18

+Added a Delete button that allows to remove a person from the list.